 When a field technician uses paper orders to manage parts, calls in service questions, or makes return trips to get the right equipment, it results in costly follow-up and leads to inefficiency in the field.
 Most importantly, it creates disgruntled customers.
 As a service organization, it’s necessary to equip your field techs with the latest tools that empower them to finish a job quickly and to do it right the first time.
 Likewise, this improves your customer experience, increases your organization's first-time fix rate, and maximizes time to achieve ROI.

 3 Reasons You Need Field Technician Software

-Rise to meet customer expectations.
+- Rise to meet growing customer expectations.

-Create an opportunity for upsell.
+- Create an opportunity for upselling that maximizes ROI.

 Since customers are more mobile than ever, they expect that their field techs also use technology to stay up-to-date, and they expect certain outcomes like accurate information and instant communication.
 Investing in mobile tech caters to customer expectations and if executed correctly, can lead to a bond of loyalty between that customer and your brand.
 This connection coupled with a knowledgeable technician can easily result in more sales and profitable upsell opportunities.
 After all, a customer is more likely to listen to a pitch from a tech that just went above and beyond their service call rather than a tech that arrived late and finished late.
 The right mobile technology allows your field worker to access customer information on the spot so they can make informed decisions on what to offer them at any stage in the customer journey.
 With a self-service customer portal, customers can also upload photos or videos of the issue and communicate with technicians directly about timelines.

 - Send the best field technicians for each and every job.